GODMASTER841/CrosshairX-launcher/README.md

 1.you need "<a href="https://apps.microsoft.com/detail/9nmn2z9tzp22?hl=en-US&gl=US">Crosshair X Extension</a>" on Game Bar

-2.you need buy the "CrosshairX launcher" form the Steam
+2.you need buy the ""<a href="https://store.steampowered.com/app/1366800/Crosshair_X/">CrosshairX</a>"" form the Steam

 --------------------------------------
 NOTES: maybe your key board not work properly some times in windows user login and reason of this is microsoft game bar do not optimized run before user login